balakarthikeyan/notes/laravel-intro.md

 ## Important structures and functionalities in Laravel

 - **Service Containers**
-The service container is one of the core components of Laravel.
 Service containers manage class dependencies and dependency injection.

 - **Service Providers**
 Classes and dependencies are injected into the service containers.